-Completion of the 9-month certificate program in Heating, Ventilation, Air Conditioning & Refrigeration program at North Idaho College prepares the student for an entry-level position in this challenging occupation.
-Entry-level HVAC/R technicians typically work on residential/light commercial HVAC/R systems performing equipment installations, preventative maintenance and service and repair tasks.
+Completion of the nine-month certificate program in Heating, Ventilation, Air Conditioning, and Refrigeration prepares students for entry-level positions in this challenging occupation.
+Entry-level HVACR technicians typically work on residential and light commercial HVACR systems performing equipment installations, preventative maintenance and service, and repair tasks.
 Additional opportunities are also available in system design and sales occupations.

-Students will study basic HVAC/R systems, electricity, heating systems, local fuel codes, applied thermodynamics, refrigeration cycle, psychometrics, duct system design, and system diagnosis.
-These skills are taught in classroom theory and learned in hands-on lab exercises and co-operative work experiences.
-A general education component consisting of Communications, Occupational Relations and Math is integrated into the program.
+Students will study basic HVACR systems, electricity, heating systems, local fuel codes, applied thermodynamics, refrigeration cycle, psychometrics, duct system design, and system diagnosis.
+These skills are taught in classroom theory and learned in hands-on lab exercises and cooperative work experiences.
+A general education component consisting of communication, occupational relations, and math is integrated into the program.
 Successful completion of the first semester or permission of the instructor is required to continue into the second semester.

 Note: Current industry professionals may enroll in a single course on a space available basis and with the instructor's permission.